solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   [reduce the load on server](http://www.ipgeoblock.com/codex/validation-timing.html "Validation timing | IP Geo Block") especially against brute-force attacks.
-  And furthermore, a cache mechanism for the fetched IP addresses and country code has been equipped to reduce load on the server against the burst accesses with a short period of time.
+  And furthermore, a cache mechanism for the fetched IP addresses and country code can help to reduce load on the server against the burst accesses with a short period of time.

 * **Support of BuddyPress and bbPress:**
   You can configure this plugin such that a registered user can login as the